ISO 27001 framework; All about ISO 27001 requirements

 10.2 Continual improvement

-The standard’s biggest strength is ever-evolving through its constant assessing, testing, reviewing and performance measuring of the ISMS.
-Thus, continual evaluation and improvement are engrained in the fabric of the ISO 27001:2013 standard requirements.
+The standard’s biggest strength is ever-evolving through its constant assessing, testing, reviewing and performance of the ISMS measurable objectives.
+Thus, continual evaluation and improvement are engrained in the fabric of the ISO 27001 requirements.
+Beside ISO 27001 2013, having the ISO 45001 certification is important for any organisations as well.
+If you want to know more about it, please click on the related link and read the article.